-Although benign thyroid disease is relatively common, thyroid cancer occurs far less frequently.
-Most thyroid cancers are papillary carcinomas, with follicular carcinomas, medullary thyroid carcinomas, and anaplastic carcinomas accounting for far fewer cases.
+Most thyroid cancers are papillary carcinomas, with follicular carcinomas, hürthle cell carcinomas, medullary thyroid carcinomas, and anaplastic carcinomas accounting for far fewer cases.
 Primary thyroid lymphomas and primary thyroid sarcomas are both rare.

-Thyroid cancer had been among the more rapidly increasing cancers; however, this was largely due to increased detection.
+Thyroid cancer has been among the more rapidly increasing cancers; however, this is largely due to increased detection.
 More sensitive diagnostic procedures are now able to identify incidental small thyroid nodules that may have been previously missed.
 Recent focus has shifted to questions about thyroid cancer and its relationship to COVID-19.

 Do you know which patients are at increased risk for thyroid cancer, as well as what to look for during presentation and best practices for diagnosis and treatment?
-Refresh and test your knowledge with this quick quiz.
+Test your knowledge with this quick quiz.

 Any views expressed above are the author's own and do not necessarily reflect the views of WebMD or Medscape.

-Cite this: Elwyn C. Cabebe.
-Fast Five Quiz: Thyroid Cancer Practice Essentials - Medscape - Oct 01, 2020.
+Cite this: Elwyn C. Cabebe, Lori J. Wirth.
+Fast Five Quiz: Thyroid Cancer Practice Essentials - Medscape - Sep 08, 2022.